Intriguing, Funky and Irresistible To Play - Tembos

 Bends were added as necessary to ensure that all the tubes end up pointing in the same direction and to help ensure that the sounds produced from all tubes are equally loud when struck by the performer.
 This bendy shape reminded us a little of elephant trunks and so became the inspiration for the name Tembos - which means ‘elephant’ in Swahili.

-Also there's no need to take off your flip flops or sandals just yet!
-Tembos come ready prepared with two neoprene paddles made just for the job.
+Also, there's no need to take off your flip flops or sandals just yet!
+Tembos come ready prepared with two EVA foam paddles made just for the job.

 A stylish support structure holds the six or eight stainless steel pipes in a vertical orientation with the tallest standing over 3m in height, creating a truly visual and audibly stunning experience.